AdobeDocs/id-service.en/help/library/get-set/timeout-functions.md

 # callTimeOut Methods{#calltimeout-methods}

-Call these ID service functions to determine the timeout status for a Experience Cloud ID Service, Analytics, or Audience Manager ID request.
+Call these ID service functions to determine the timeout status for a Experience Platform Identity Service, Analytics, or Audience Manager ID request.
 Available in VisitorAPI.js version 1.7.0 or higher.

 ## Timeout Functions {#section-e08228ef5f9b45c9a84139bbb763164a}